guaguabujianle/GIGN/README.md

 Thirdly, run dataset_GIGN.py using `python dataset_GIGN.py`.
 Fourth, run predict.py using `python predict.py`.
 You may need to modify some file paths in the source code before running it.

+## Other baselines:
+The usage of other baselines is similar to GIGN.